MDAnalysis/distopia/docs/docs/examples.md

 ### Self-pairwise distances

-Self distance arrays are similar but use only a single coordinate producing an NxN array with treh
+Self distance arrays are similar but use only a single coordinate producing an N*(N-1)/2 array of distances, a flattened upper triangle of the full NxN matrix with the diagonal removed.

 ```python
 import numpy as np